Self Service and Colleague (Cabrillo’s student information systems) will be unavailable during spring break, 3/28/25-4/4/25

 What is Needed

-To be eligible to participate in the Accelerated Medical Assisting Program, you must complete the following prerequisite courses:
+To be eligible to participate in the Medical Assisting Program, you must complete the following prerequisite courses:

 MA70 - Medical Terminology: